relativisticpoint/KMS-poc/ARCHITECTURE_KMS101.md

-# KMS101 – Project Context for AI Assistants
+# KMS101 – Project Context

 This repository contains a **Key Management Service (KMS)** proof of concept plus a **data service** that uses the KMS via envelope encryption.